Anatomy of a Direct-to-Patient Awareness Campaign that Drives Demand

 Though they seem similar in name, it is crucial to understand the differences between these two campaigns.
 This will help clarify who your target market is exactly, what messaging is appropriate, and what means of media or platforms to use—which can drastically increase or decrease your overall budget.

-Direct to consumer (DTC) is used to reach and inform consumers who might not know they have a certain condition and eventually should help inform them that there are specific treatment options available to them.
+Direct-to-consumer (DTC) is used to reach and inform consumers who might not know they have a certain condition and eventually should help inform them that there are specific treatment options available to them.

-Direct to patient (DTP) is used to reach patients who are already aware of their condition and are currently being treated for it.
+Direct-to-patient is used to reach patients who are already aware of their condition and are currently being treated for it.
 Ultimately when setting up a DTP marketing campaign, your end goal is to influence your patients to either continue using your product or to switch to the product you are marketing.

 What an Effective DTP Awareness Campaign Includes: